ethanmuller/generator-mg-redux/app/templates/README.md

 By default, plugin errors (such as errors with Sass compilation) will cause Gulp to halt.
 Errors and warnings are fatal.
 If you want to keep Gulp running, use the `--fatal=off` flag.
-This makes development much smoother.
+This is useful if you are watching files and you don't want to have to manually start gulp again.

 ```
-gulp                  # defaults to fatal=error
+gulp              # Errors will stop the build
-gulp --fatal=error
-gulp --fatal=warning
-gulp --fatal=off      # no errors should kill the build
+gulp --fatal=off  # Errors will not stop the build
 ```

 **Protip:** `alias g='gulp --fatal=off'` for smooth development. :sunglasses: